 There are much fewer surprise malfunctions and shut-downs when IoT and ERP are combined.
-That means that fewer human technicians are needed and employees are rarely paid for doing nothing while waiting on machines to get fixed.
+That means fewer human technicians are needed, and employees are rarely paid for doing nothing while waiting on machines to get fixed.

 IoT devices connected to ERP can create this kind of communication and efficiency in many different applications within the entire supply chain.
 This level of visibility all up and down the chain will make companies much more competitive.